ESA-Programming-Community/esa_programming/README.md

 3. **Create a Branch:**

-   - Create a new branch for your work (your-branch-name can be your username ):
+   - Create a new branch for your work (your-branch-name can be your username with name of the project eg: destinydinam-project1):
      ```bash
      git checkout -b your-branch-name
      ```